SrdjanMilic/google-translate/README.md

 # Google Translate - Unofficial Desktop Application

-Standallone desktop app that render default google translate page.
+Stand alone desktop app that render default google translate page.
 Hopefully, it should help if you working with translations a lot.

 **Usage:**